Hawthorne001/power-pages-docs/power-pages-docs/configure/server-logic-debug.md

 The following functionality supports actual execution during local debugging:

-- **Server.Connectors.HttpClient**: This is the only object that supports actual execution.
-HTTP calls made using this client behave similarly to runtime execution and connect to external endpoints.
+- **[HttpClient](,/configure/server-objects#httpclient)**: This is the only object that supports actual execution.
+HTTP calls made using this client behave similar to runtime execution and connect to external endpoints.

 ### Mocked during debugging

 All other server logic objects are mocked and return predefined values without connecting to live services.
 Mocked objects include (but are not limited to):

-- Context objects
+- Website
-- Site settings
+- SiteSetting
-- User and request metadata
+- User
+- Dataverse
+- Logger
-- Dataverse-related APIs
+- Context

 These mocked objects allow you to test code structure and logic flow without requiring live connections or affecting production data.